-Cessation of international protection is regulated by LITP.
+Cessation of international protection is regulated by the LITP.
 Asylum shall be ceased if:[1]

-1. The refugee (“asylee”) voluntarily accepts the protection of the country of which he/she is a national;
+- The refugee (“asylee”) voluntarily accepts the protection of her/his country of citizenship;

-5. The refugee voluntarily re-acquires the nationality of his or her country of origin, which he or she had previously lost.
+- The refugee voluntarily re-acquires the citizenship of his or her country of origin, which he or she had previously lost.

-The Ministry of Interior shall render a decision to revoke the decision approving international protection and a claim may be brought before the Administrative Court within 8 days of the day of delivery of the decision.
+The Ministry of Interior shall issue a decision to revoke the decision approving international protection and a claim may be brought before the Administrative Court within eight days of the day of delivery of the decision.[5]

 According to the Ministry of Interior, there were no cases of cessation of international protection in 2015, 2016, 2017 or 2018.[8]
 However, the Ministry continuously examines whether the legal requirements for cessation are fulfilled.
 This provision applies without exception to all categories of foreigners who have previously been granted international protection.
 No information on cases of cessation of international protection is available for 2019 and 2020.